arnesson/cordova-plugin-firebase/README.md

 - {string} email - user email address.
 It is the responsibility of the app to ensure this is a valid email address.
 - {string} password - user password.
 It is the responsibility of the app to ensure the password is suitable.
 - {function} success - callback function to call on success
-- {function} error - callback function which will be passed a {string} error message as an argument
+- {function} error - callback function which will be passed a {string} error message as an argument.
+    - If the error is due to the user account requiring multi-factor authentication, a second {array} argument will be passed containing a list of enrolled factors.
+        - A factor should be selected and used for second factor verification - see [verifySecondAuthFactor](#verifysecondauthfactor) for more on this.

 Example usage: